johndpope/pianogame/trunk/readme.txt

 -------------
 NEW: All new menu graphics
 NEW: Right-click association option in installer.
+CHG: Switched from base 2D OS drawing to 3D accelerated OpenGL drawing.
+CHG: Moved status display to the bottom of the screen during play
 CHG: Improved exception handling.
 FIX: Don't crash if "Piano Hero MIDI" folder doesn't exist.
-CHG: Switched from base 2D OS drawing to 3D accelerated OpenGL drawing.

 Release 0.5.1